 Acidity of Bread

 The acidity or pH level of bread can help determine whether or not it will mold more quickly.
 A pH level of 7 is neutral; pH levels lower than 7 are considered acidic and pH levels higher than 7 are considered a base.
-Many types of bread fall between 6.5 to 7.5 on the pH scale, which is close to neutral and makes a mold host.
+Many types of bread fall between 6.5 to 7.5 on the pH scale, which is close to neutral.
 Higher acidity slows the process of molding on breads and other baked goods.
-Breads such as sourdough are high in acidity and, based on acidity alone, would mold less quickly than white or wheat bread.
+Breads such as sourdough are high in acidity and, based on acidity alone, would mold less quickly than white or multigrain.

 Moisture Level of Bread

 The moisture level of bread greatly affects how quickly it molds.
 Wet bread molds more quickly than dry bread because mold thrives in damp environments.
-If you did an experiment and tested one slice of dry bread and one dampened slice of the same bread, the dampened slice of bread would grow mold much more quickly than the dry slice.
+If you did an experiment and tested one slice of dry bread and one dampened slice of the same bread, the dampened slice would grow mold much more quickly than the dry one.

 Climate of Bread

 The climate of bread also affects how quickly it will mold.
 Mold grows best in dark, warm environments.
-If you did an experiment measuring which type of bread molds the fastest and put one slice in the fridge and one slice in a cabinet, the slice in the cabinet would mold faster because it is in a warmer and darker environment.
+If you did an experiment measuring which type of bread molds the fastest and put one slice in the fridge and one in a cabinet, the slice in the cabinet would mold faster because it is in a warmer and darker environment.
 This is a simple and cost-efficient experiment for the science fair.

 Preservatives in Bread

 Preservatives generally increase the acidity of bread so that it molds less quickly.
 Many commercial brands of bread include preservatives in their recipes to extend shelf life, but most organic and homemade loaves of bread and baked goods do not use preservatives.
-Salt can also be used as a preservative, and if a slice of bread is generously salted, mold will grow less quickly.
+Salt can also be used as a preservative.
+Mold will grow less quickly if a slice of bread is generously salted.
 If judging from preservatives alone, a slice of bread with preservatives will mold less quickly than a slice without preservatives.